 In the thousands of years that cats have lived alongside people, indoor-only cats have only become common in the last 60 or 70 years—a negligible amount of time on an evolutionary scale.

 Throughout human history, cats have always lived and thrived outside.
 It is only recently that we have begun to introduce reproduction control like spaying and neutering to bring them indoors.
 And also, bring the outdoors to them: using canned food and litter boxes to satisfy biological needs developed over thousands of years of living outdoors.

-Although human civilization and domestic cats co-evolved side by side, the feral cat population was not created by humans.
-Cats have lived outdoors for a long time—they are not new to the environment and they didn’t simply originate from lost pets or negligent pet owners.
+Although human civilization and domestic cats co-evolved side by side, the community cat population was not created by humans.
+Cats have lived outdoors for a long time; they are not new to the environment and they didn’t simply originate from lost pets or negligent pet owners.
 Instead, they have a place in the natural landscape.